Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Results

-Figure~\ref{fig:coefficient_analysis_40k} compares steady state convection structures and the transient dynamics between DNS and model U384 at $\Ray=40\>000$ ($\R=23.4$).
-In Fig.~\ref{fig:coefficient_analysis_40k}a, the time evolution of the amplitude coefficients for velocity, $a_i$, and temperature, $b_i$, over the initial transient is shown.
-Only the evolution of the five amplitude coefficients with the largest absolute values is represented in Fig.~\ref{fig:coefficient_analysis_40k}.
-During the transient phase, the amplitude coefficients of the DNS and the ROM are nearly overlapped, indicating that model U384 is capable of capturing the system dynamics very accurately.
-Figure~\ref{fig:coefficient_analysis_40k}b and Fig.~\ref{fig:coefficient_analysis_40k}c show the vorticity and temperature fields in DNS and ROM simulations when steady state is reached.
-In steady state conditions, the reconstructed vorticity and temperature fields of the ROM show a very good agreement with the DNS.
-The flow structure consists of four steady counter-rotating convection rolls in the $x$ direction driving two vertical plumes, with both the intensity and spatial distribution of vorticity and temperature fields accurately reproduced by the ROM.

-In the uncoupled model U384, the good agreement in terms of large-scale flow structures and transient dynamics is maintained up to $\Ray=400\>000$ ($\R=234.2$).
-A comparison between the ROM and the DNS results is shown in Fig.~\ref{fig:coefficient_analysis_400k} for $\Ray=400\>000$.
-Again, the ROM is capable of capturing both the steady convection state and the transient phase dynamics, with the largest amplitude coefficients nearly overleaping during the initial growth.
-A very good qualitative agreement is also obtained for the 2D fields of vorticity and temperature.
-In this case, the flow structure consists of two steady counter-rotating convection rolls driving a single vertical plume. {While the ROM captures the overall spatial distribution, small oscillations around the DNS solution can be observed in the 2D fields, resulting from the Gibbs phenomenon, as the low number of modes in the ROM does not allow a proper resolution of the sharp gradients in the DNS solution.}
+Figure~\ref{fig:LSFS_r100_C384} compares steady state convection structures and the transient dynamics between DNS and model C384 at $\R=100$ ($Ra=170\>077$).
+In Fig.~\ref{fig:LSFS_r100_C384}a, the time evolution of the amplitude coefficients, $c_i$, over the initial transient is shown.
+Only the evolution of the five amplitude coefficients with the largest absolute values is represented in Fig.~\ref{fig:LSFS_r100_C384}.
+During the transient phase, the amplitude coefficients of the DNS and the ROM show some discrepancies but the overall trend is well captured.
+Figure~\ref{fig:LSFS_r100_C384}b and Fig.~\ref{fig:LSFS_r100_C384}c show the vorticity and temperature fields in DNS and ROM simulations when steady state is reached.
+In steady state conditions, the reconstructed vorticity and temperature fields of the ROM show a good agreement with the DNS.
+The flow structure consists of two steady counter-rotating convection rolls in the $x$ direction driving one vertical plume, with both the intensity and spatial distribution of vorticity and temperature fields accurately reproduced by the ROM.
+While the ROM captures the overall spatial distribution, small oscillations around the DNS solution can be observed in the 2D fields, resulting from the Gibbs phenomenon, as the low number of modes in the ROM does not allow a proper resolution of the sharp gradients in the DNS solution.